Graph-oriented Instruction Tuning of Large Language Models for Generic Graph Mining: The Framework

 \subsection{Compact Graph Description}

-Leveraging the capabilities of Large Language Models (LLMs) for graphs presents a unique set of challenges, primarily due to LLMs' inherent limitations in directly inputting graph structures under the token limitation.
-Therefore, it is non-trivial to automatically extract key information from graphs under the token limitations, which requires a compact description including complex node and edge attributes along with structural details.
+Leveraging the capabilities of LLMs for graphs presents a unique set of challenges, primarily due to LLMs' inherent limitations in directly processing textual interpretations within language token constraints.
+Therefore, it is non-trivial to automatically encapsulate key information from graphs under the token limitations, which requires a compact description including complex node and edge attributes along with structural details to accurately describe the graph.

-Inspired by common graph analysis techniques such as walks and neighbors, we propose a novel method of textualization to describe graphs via these concepts.
-In this way, neighbors are helpful to understand local connectivity and feature distribution~\cite{kipfsemi,hamilton2017inductive,yang2020relation}, providing a granular view of node attributes; while walks offer a dynamic method to explore the graph's structure and the relationships between nodes, highlighting the diversity of connectivity and paths~\cite{micali2016reconstructing,ivanov2018anonymous}.
-The integration of neighbors and walks can achieve a holistic understanding of graph structures.
+Inspired by common graph analysis techniques such as neighbors and walks, we propose a novel method of textualization to describe graphs via these concepts.
+In this way, neighbors are helpful to understand local connectivity and feature distribution~\cite{kipfsemi,hamilton2017inductive,yang2020relation}, providing a granular view of node attributes; while walks offer a dynamic method to explore the graph's structure and the high-order relationships between nodes, highlighting the diversity of connectivity and paths~\cite{li2021higher,ivanov2018anonymous}.
+The integration of neighbors and walks can achieve a holistic understanding of graph structures. \lh{Notably, this textualization method integrates GNN-inspired structural priors (i.e., the core principles of message passing and high-order propagation) into the graph description design, without requiring training specific GNNs.
+This enables more powerful and adaptive capabilities across diverse tasks and datasets.}

-Given LLM token limitations and the varied contribution of neighbors and walks to node understanding, we further develop an adaptive input generation mechanism to ensure the compactness of the description.
-Specifically, we first design a ``node energy'' metric, $H(v_i)$ assessing node information from two perspectives: token count in node attributes and node degree count.
-This metric enables us to effectively filter and select neighbor nodes and walk nodes, prioritizing those that are abundant in semantic information and possess a significant number of neighboring nodes, thus enhancing the expressiveness of the graph description.
-The calculation of node energy $H(v_i)$ is formulated as follows:
+Given LLM token limitations and the varied contributions of neighbors and walks to node understanding, we further develop an adaptive generation procedure to ensure the compactness of the description.
+Specifically, we first design a ``node energy'' metric $H(\cdot)$, assessing node information from two perspectives: token count in node attributes and node degree count.
+This metric enables us to effectively filter and select neighbor nodes and walk nodes, prioritizing those that are abundant in semantic information and possess a significant number of neighbor nodes, thus enhancing the expressiveness of the graph description.
+The calculation of node energy $H(v^*)$ is formulated as follows:

-where $v_i$ is the target node, ${T(v_i)}$ is the number of node tokens processed by a tokenizer, and ${D(v_i)}$ is the number of node degrees.
+where $v^*$ is the target node, ${T(v^*)}$ is the number of node tokens processed by a language tokenizer, ${D(v^*)}$ is the number of node degrees, and $\lceil\cdot\rceil$ is the ceiling operator.